 - Anthologies of music for ballet classes from balletmusic.narod.ru [online, free] Published collections of music for ballet classes scanned as pdfs.
 The site’s in Russian, but use Google translate to see what’s there if you’re not a Russian-speaker.

 - A Dance Class Anthology (Royal Academy of Dance, 2005).
 I edited this book of 50+ pieces for class that was designed to get you out of most ballet class problems.
-It’s now out of print, but you may pick one up on Amazon or from a reseller who still has stock.
+It’s been out of print for a long time, but is now available again from the RAD Enterprises store.
+It matches exactly the Studio Series 3 album.
+If you want to preview tracks, you can do so at CDBaby

 - Syllabus books of the Royal Academy of Dance.
 I helped to compile and edit these books since 2007.
 The Vocational Graded syllabi in particular (Intermediate Foundation, Intermediate, Advanced Foundation, Advanced 1 and Advanced 2) have dozens of examples of suitable repertoire for class – even if you don’t play what’s in the book, the models will be useful.
 In the end of these books there is a compilation of music for “free” allegro enchaînements.
 Putting these together almost completely exhausted my list of suitable classical repertoire.